Man accused in fatal Lakeforest Mall stabbing attacked worker ‘without provocation,’ police say

 Surveillance video showed the attacker to be “heavy-set,” but his face was obscured by a blue medical mask and a hood from his jacket, according to the arrest affidavit.

 Investigators compared video from the mall with the earlier body-worn police videos of Flowers-Jackson, and found the images “extremely similar,” police allege.
-A check of Maryland Motor Vehicle Administration records revealed him to 5-feet, 10-inches tall and weighing 285 pounds.
+A check of Maryland Motor Vehicle Administration records revealed Flowers-Jackson to be 5 feet, 10 inches and 285 pounds.

 Investigators also came to believe that Flowers-Jackson had come to the phone store just before 6 p.m. the day before the homicide, when he asked a female employee if she was working alone and quickly left, according to court records.
 The investigators learned that Maldonado had left the store just minutes earlier.
 The clothing worn by the store visitor matched clothing of the attacker seen on video of the stabbing the following day.